Handling Pulumi Stack Outputs and Cross-Stack References in Python

 Modern infrastructure requires strict state boundaries and predictable dependency resolution.
 This guide establishes implementation patterns for Python 3.9+ typed IaC.
 We prioritize state-safe export mechanisms and secure credential propagation across isolated environments.

 Provider configuration dictates how remote state resolves.
-Foundational patterns for credential scoping and backend routing are documented in Pulumi Patterns & Provider Management.
+Foundational patterns for credential scoping and backend routing are documented in Pulumi Patterns & Provider Management, and the layout decisions that put these references between a dev, staging, and prod boundary are covered in Structuring Pulumi Stacks per Environment.
 These boundaries prevent accidental state leakage during cross-stack consumption.

 Defining and Exporting Typed Stack Outputs